Your Ultimate Guide To Dutch Betting

 How to Apply a Dutch Bet

-Let’s pick a scenario where you may be tempted to use Dutching and what your potential outcome may be.
+Let’s pick a scenario where you may be tempted to use dutch betting and what your potential outcome may be.

-So, imagine you have taken your partner’s family for a night out Greyhound racing.
+So, imagine you have taken your partner’s family for a night out at the greyhound racing.
 In order to make them a little extra spending money, you decide to step in and make a bet on their behalf.
 They hand over £50 total and step back to watch you work.

-As you’re gambling with someone else’s money, you want to make sure that they see a return – ideally one that will remain constant so you decide to Dutch the entirety of their stake.
-You know that two value-for-money dogs are running, ‘Double’ fixed at 4/1 and the other ‘Dutch’ at 2/1.
+As you’re gambling with someone else’s money, you want to make sure that they see a return – ideally one that will remain constant so you decide to dutch the entirety of their stake.
+You know that two value-for-money dogs are running, ‘Dog A’ fixed at 4/1 and the other ‘Dog B’ at 2/1.
 As you got a good tip-off about them when you first arrived, you feel confident taking the stake on them and place the bet.

-In doing this, you split the stake of £50 between the two dogs with £31.25 on ‘Dutch’ with his 2/1 odds and the remainder of the wager on ‘Double’ with the longer 4/1 odds at £18.75.
+In doing this, you split the stake of £50 between the two dogs with £31.25 on ‘Dog B’ with his 2/1 odds and the remainder of the wager on ‘Dog A’ with the longer 4/1 odds at £18.75.

 With the bet made, the race begins.
 As you watch the race you know that in placing this stake you will end up with two outcomes.

-If either dog finishes, once everyone has stopped celebrating, your partner’s family will have pocketed a return of £93.78 due to how you have chosen to spread the winnings.
+If either dog finishes first, once everyone has stopped celebrating, your partner’s family will have pocketed a return of £93.78 due to how you have chosen to spread the winnings.
 Due to the ratio of odds, the winnings will remain constant.

-So, we can see that if Dutching is applied correctly it can provide coverage and make sure that you receive a consistent return.
-However, as the scenario involving a loss above shows, there are potential pros and cons for every methodology.
+So, we can see that if dutching is applied correctly it can provide coverage and make sure that you receive a consistent return.

 a) Insurance or an Extra Flutter

-For some punters, Dutching proves to be a very effective way of being able to back a hunch and a commonly touted winner.
-This allows you to lay a bet on a good tip and follow your gut when it comes to a good opportunity or outside shot.
+For some punters, dutching proves to be a very effective way of being able to back a hunch and a commonly touted winner.
+This allows you to place a bet on a good tip and follow your gut when it comes to a good opportunity or outside shot.

 b) Increased Win Probability